- Barnes-Jewish Hospital/Washington University Medical Center

 - Evelyn’s House

-Outpatient Clinics: Fellows participate in each of the clinics two half-days a week developing their expertise as outpatient geriatric medicine providers.
-They work with various faculty members at an on-site location (with a case worker) at the Outpatient Geriatric Consultation Clinic.
+Outpatient Geriatric Consultation Clinic (Center for Advanced Medicine): Fellows participate in one half-day clinic per week developing their expertise providing outpatient geriatric consultation care with an inter-professional team.
 The clinic is also a training site for Internal Medicine residents and WUSM medical students.
-The goal is for fellows to be able to perform the physician assessment independently (with supervision), and also provide guidance to Internal Medicine residents and students as they learn components of geriatric assessment.
 The fellows will work with two different faculty members, each for six months continuously.

-At the off-site Outpatient Geriatric Primary Care Clinic (Covenant Place) the fellows will work with an assigned faculty member devoting one half-day continuously for the year.
-This educational experience includes emphasis on management of common primary care geriatric medical problems, health prevention (such as outpatient screening), administrative aspects of practice, and inter-professional team work.
-There is emphasis on clinical assessment skills, including history taking, physical exam, primary and secondary data collection, prioritization, problem solving and decision-making skills, appropriate diagnostic testing, communication skills, and self-directed learning.
+Outpatient Geriatric Primary Care Clinic (Covenant Place): Fellows work with an assigned supervising faculty member one ½ -day per week to provide primary care to an assigned panel of older patients.
+This educational experience includes emphasis on management of common primary care geriatric medical problems, health prevention (such as outpatient screening), administrative aspects of practice, inter-professional team work, decision-making skills, appropriate diagnostic testing, and communication skills.

 The Inpatient Geriatric Consultation Service serves patients at Barnes-Jewish Hospital and The Rehabilitation Institute of St. Louis (TRISL).
-The geriatrics fellow is responsible for managing the consultation team in collaboration with the attending faculty member.
+The geriatrics fellow is responsible for managing the consultation team in collaboration with an attending faculty member.
 The team usually includes medical residents and students.
-Consultations are typically provided on the day of the request, although sometimes within 24-36 hours, depending upon the reason for the request and the schedule of the consult attending and/or fellow on a particular day.
-Each fellow will complete six one-month rotations on the consult service over the course of the 12-month fellowship period, with the goal of completing at least 25 consultations over the course of the fellowship.
+Each fellow completes six 1-month rotations on the consult service.

 Inpatient Rehabilitation Service (2 weeks)

-Fellows will participate in a four-week rotation at The Rehabilitation Institute of St. Louis (TRISL), an acute inpatient rehabilitation facility (IRF).
-The rotation is comprised of two 2-week blocks; one intensive and one less intensive.
-During the intensive 2-week block, the fellow spends with the rehab team focused on inpatient primary care of the older adults with stroke, general deconditioning, or other neurological disease.
+Fellows participate in a two-week rotation at The Rehabilitation Institute of St. Louis (TRISL), an acute inpatient rehabilitation facility (IRF).
+Under the supervision of the Rehabilitation attending, the fellow is assigned a panel of patients to provide inpatient primary care of the older adults with stroke, general deconditioning, or other neurological disease.

-Inpatient Palliative Care Consultation Service and Evelyn’s House (1 month)
+Palliative Care (Inpatient Consultation Service and BJC Hospice) (1 month)

 The Palliative Care Service at Barnes-Jewish Hospital is an interdisciplinary professional team that addresses many facets of care for patients with life-limiting diagnoses.
-The team consists of physicians, nurse practitioners, social workers, and chaplains; they work together to support patients and their families by providing symptoms relief, including pain, and psycho-social or spiritual distress.
-Trainees participate on this rotation for one intensive 2-week block as a member of the inpatient Palliative Care Consult Service and one less intensive 2-week block participating in home hospice visits (2 sessions) and working as a team member at Evelyn’s House (2 sessions).
+The team consists of physicians, nurse practitioners, social workers who provide inpatient consultation.
+Trainees complete one 2-week block as a member of the inpatient Palliative Care Consult Service.
+They also complete one 2-week block and working as a team member at Evelyn’s House, which is a freestanding hospice facility, and participate in home hospice visits.

-This rotation includes four half-day clinical sessions that include didactic sessions and self-study modules.
+This rotation includes four half-day clinic sessions with a faculty member in the WU Department of Psychiatry, didactic sessions and self-study modules.
 The goals are to prepare fellows to manage patients with common psychiatric disorders encountered in a typical Geropsychiatry outpatient practice, including depression, anxiety, and behavioral symptoms associated with dementia.
-Fellows will become familiar with how to manage older adults with psychiatric problems in the context of a general medical practice, and which patients require emergent and non-emergent referral to a geropsychiatrist.
+Fellows will become familiar with how to manage older adults with psychiatric problems in the context of a Geriatrics primary care practice, and indications for emergent and non-emergent referral to a Geropsychiatrist.

 This clinic focuses on the comprehensive evaluation and management of metabolic bone disease, primarily osteoporosis.
 Geriatrics fellows participate in new patient assessments and follow-up visits, under the supervision of a faculty attending.
 Fellows will attend four half-day clinics.